Spiti ‘A Winter Chapter’

 Day 6 – Kaza to Hikkim, Komic, Langza to Kaza

 High on Himalayas is the theme of the day.
 We leave Kaza and immediately gain altitude as we head towards the village of Komic – the highest village in the world with a motorable road at a height of 4580m.
 Tangyud Gompa (Monastery) is the jewel of the place.
 The old and new monastery shows the devout Buddhist beliefs of the locals.
 We retrace the path towards Hikkim, situated at 4440m this village boasts the presence of Highest Post Office in the World.
 Send postcards to your family and friends from here.
 The road continuously meanders above 4400m till you reach the village of Langza, with the Snow Capped peaks jutting out in front of you in every corner leaving you breathless with its sheer magnitude.
-Langza, the most scenic village of Spiti, situated under the shadows of 6303m peak called Mt.
+Langza is said to be the most scenic village of Spiti.
+It is situated under the shadows of a peak called Mt.
 Chau Chau Khang Nilda and adorned by the large statue of Buddha.

 Day 7 – Kaza to Kalpa